anchi20/react-native-boilerplate/README.md

 This project is released under the [MIT License](LICENSE).

-## About us

-[TheCodingMachine](https://www.thecodingmachine.com/) is a web and mobile agency based in Paris and Lyon, France.
-We are [constantly looking for new developers and team leaders](https://www.thecodingmachine.com/nous-rejoindre/) and we love [working with freelancers](https://coders.thecodingmachine.com/).
-You'll find [an overview of all our open source projects on our website](https://thecodingmachine.io/open-source) and on [Github](https://github.com/thecodingmachine).

 ## Alternative boilerplates

 We looked into existing boilerplates before starting this project, and while many of them are awesome, we did not find what we were looking for.